 Syrma’s Manufacturing Floor

 Syrma sees itself as a specialized electronics manufacturing services company, developing box-and-board builds for a wide range of industries such as healthcare, industrial, automotive, defense, aerospace, vision systems, and home and industrial automation.
-Syrma specializes in making RFID tags, RFID readers, magnetic coils, and transformers (high frequency), PCB assemblies, memory modules ,and GSM antennas.
+Syrma specializes in making RFID tags, RFID readers, magnetic coils, and transformers (high frequency), PCB assemblies, memory modules, and GSM antennas.
 Since it manufactures a very wide range of products, it’s difficult to clearly define a capacity.
 Every year, the company delivers over 75 million RFID tags, 6-7 million magnetic coils and transformers, approximately 4 million PCB assembled boards, and has the capacity to assemble more than 400,000 GSM antennas.
-In order to keep pace with its aggressive growth plans, Syrma Technology is also doubling, and in some cases quadrupling, its capacity.
+In order to keep pace with its aggressive growth plans, Syrma Technology is also doubling, and in some cases quadrupling its capacity.

 Focusing on Product Quality

 Syrma Technology strives to deliver products that are knowledge-intensive and cutting-edge in terms of design and engineering.
 The Syrma Technology team meets all of the highest quality assurance specifications in the industry, such as IPC 610 Class 3 (Class 2 standard) and ANSI/NCSL Z540-1.
 Additionally, its manufacturing systems comply with broader ISO 14001, 9001, and 13485 manufacturing standards.
-Apart from ISO compliance, Syrma also has certifications which are specific to the industries it caters to.
+Apart from ISO compliance, Syrma also has certifications that are specific to the industries it caters to.
 These include TS 16949 for the automotive industry and TL 9000 for the telecom field.
 Its manufacturing plant in Chennai, India, is compliant with lead-free RoHS standards for restricting hazard substances and materials.
 Its facility also conforms to strict standards set forth by Environmental Health & Safety (EHS) and Conflict Minerals guidelines.

 Initiatives for Make in India Program

 Syrma Technology has made significant efforts and investments in the manufacturing industry in India for 40 years.
-This is right from building a world-class manufacturing facility in Chennai, to creating a highly competitive local supply chain to cut manufacturing costs, accelerate time-to-market, and reduce dependence on foreign suppliers by helping local suppliers grow their businesses instead.
+This is right from building a world-class manufacturing facility in Chennai to creating a highly competitive local supply chain to cut manufacturing costs, accelerate time-to-market, and reduce dependence on foreign suppliers by helping local suppliers grow their businesses instead.
 The company employs over 1,000 workers at its main manufacturing facility in Chennai.
 It has also made investments in India’s workforce through initiatives like training programs for women.

 CEO Sreeram Srinivasan says, “The benefits of Make in India will become clearer as it evolves and after seeing how comprehensively it addresses industry challenges, which include the high cost of capital, policy barriers and tariff blind spots, and procedural complexities.
 We should continue to petition the government to clear blind spots in policies.
 There’s an urgent requirement to re-train policy implementation personnel so that they better support this initiative and enable it to reach its full potential.
-It’s important that we focus on doing the things we do best every day, in terms of quality, delivery and innovation.”
+It’s important that we focus on doing the things we do best every day, in terms of quality, delivery, and innovation.”

 Syrma’s Bright Future